vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 The dual query and document encoder of the DPR retrieval system uses the inner dot product between the query tensor and the document tensor to represent the score.
-We transform the 768 dimensional inner product space to euclidean space using an [euclidean transformation](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf) which adds one dimension.
+We transform the 768 dimensional inner product space to euclidean space using a [euclidean transformation](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf) which adds one dimension.
 Our representation hence becomes 769 dimensional,